-To adjust the Display ON/OFF, Brightness, Tint, Color, Contrast and Black Level of the RearView Monitor, push the SETTING button with the RearView Monitor on, select the item key and adjust the level using the multi-function controller.
+To adjust the Display ON/OFF, Brightness, Tint, Color, Contrast and Black Level of the RearView Monitor, push the SETTING button with the RearView Monitor on, select the item key and adjust the level using the multifunction controller.

 Do not adjust the Brightness, Tint, Color, Contrast and Black Level of the RearView Monitor while the vehicle is moving.
-Make sure the parking brake is firmly applied and the engine is not running.
+Make sure the parking brake is firmly applied.

-The display of the predicted course lines can be set to ON or OFF.
-For details, see "CAMERA settings" earlier in this section.
+The display of the predictive course lines can be set to ON or OFF.
+For details, see "CAMERA settings" (P.4-21).